 Background

 Damage prevention is about avoiding harm to subsurface infrastructure and ensuring the safety of individuals and excavators.
-Well over 20 million miles of pipelines and other facilities run underneath homes and businesses, providing essential services to run all aspects of life from oil and natural gas pipelines, electrical power lines, water systems, telecommunications lines, cable television systems, and more.
+Well over 35 million miles of pipelines and other facilities run underneath homes and businesses, providing essential services to run all aspects of life from oil and natural gas pipelines, electrical power lines, water systems, telecommunications lines, cable television systems, and more.

-In fact, there are more than two million miles of gas distribution lines alone in the United States.
+In fact, there are more than three million miles of gas distribution lines alone in the United States.
 While any damage to an underground utility can create serious danger, this is especially true of gas distribution lines, because they are predominantly located in highly populated urban or sub-urban areas, and transport highly explosive natural gas.

 For example, despite significant improvements in GPS mapping technologies in recent years, incident rates have not declined.
 Increased use of the best available digital mapping technologies, improved communication between all parties (including utilities, excavators, locators), and stronger regulatory enforcement will go a long way in reducing the frequency and severity of incidents.